 Is the act of styling out a trick on landing, often making landings look heavy.
 Think about leaning back a bit on your skis, stiff legs and a heavy head.

-A switch up on your skis is when you perform a 180 spin half way down a rail to land with the other foot forward.
+A switch up on your skis is when you jump onto the feature and then perform a 180 spin half way down the feature to land with the other foot forward.
 This can be done in either direction.